 4. Reduce internal chatter

 To manage customer emails in the most efficient manner, having a clutter-free inbox is a prerequisite.
-When you have on-going email conversations with multiple customers, the last thing you need is being part of never-ending internal email threads that serve as distractions.
+When you have ongoing email conversations with multiple customers, the last thing you need is to be part of never-ending internal email threads that serve as distractions.

 The key here is to clearly demarcate internal conversations from external ones.
 Here are some ways you can do this:

 - Use communication tools such as Slack or MS teams for everyday conversations within your support team.